by Erik Ritland

 Indie rock / garage rock / punk

 The songs are short and simple, sticking to a guitar/bass/drums formula, but with high energy and engaging layers of clean tone guitars.
 Although predominately garage-y and jangly, the songwriting has a childlike Syd Barrett energy, immediacy, and feel.
-“Earrings” has the goofiness and melody of an outtake from David Bowie’s Lodger and “Jungle Jenny” and “Siam” are good examples of how catchy the songs are throughout (and the psychedelic freak out at the end of the latter is one of the high points of the album).
+“Earrings” has the goofiness and melody of an outtake from David Bowie’s Lodger, while“Jungle Jenny” and “Siam” are good examples of how catchy the songs are throughout.
+The psychedelic freak out at the end of "Siam" is a high point of the album.

 Math rock / Indie rock

 TTNG stands for This Town Needs Guns.
-The band changed their name because they felt like its irony wasn’t clear enough for some people.
-It’s too bad, because that’s a great name, and I hate it when people feel like they’re forced to dumb themselves down.
+The band changed their name because they felt like its irony wasn’t clear enough.
+It’s too bad, because that’s a great name, and I hate it when people are forced to dumb themselves down.

-Their third album Disappointment Island, like their previous releases, is fairly straightforward math rock.
-Fast, intricate clean tone guitar are the focus, while the bass and drums tightly keep a myriad of dizzying time signatures.
+Like their previous two albums, Disappointment Island is fairly straightforward math rock.
+Fast, intricate clean guitar tones are the focus, while the bass and drums tightly keep an array of dizzying time signatures.
 The musicianship is jaw-dropping.
 Like most math rock, however, it can start sounding the same after awhile, no matter how many interesting time signatures they throw in.

-Although the vocals are practically just an ornament for the music, Henry Tremain’s singing is a bit whiny sounding (a little bit of echo could have gone a long way).
+Although the vocals are practically just an ornament for the music, Henry Tremain’s singing is a bit whiny (a little bit of echo on them would have gone a long way).
 His lyrics are poetic and worth sitting down and reading, though, even if they are sometimes a bit insular.

 Disappointment Island is musically and lyrically interesting if you like intricate rock.
 I’d almost prefer if the stunning guitar work and musicianship would be turned into rap beats, though.
 Math rock hip-hop.
 Somebody needs to get on that.